 However, with growing awareness around the potential for antibiotic-resistant bacteria to grow and thrive, you may be looking for a complementary way to treat reoccurring UTIs, such as using essential oils.

 Can essential oils be an effective way to treat a UTI?
 Read on to learn more.

 Some studies show that essential oils can actually help fight bacterial infections.
 For example, lemongrass oil can be effective against drug-resistant microorganisms.

-One study examined how well lemongrass essential oil worked against common harmful pathogens, including Staphylococcus aureus (S. aureus), Bacillus cereus (B. cereus), Bacillus subtilis (B. subtilis), Escherichia coli (E. coli) and Klebsiella pneumoniae (K. pneumoniae).
-The study found that lemongrass oil was effective in killing off the harmful pathogens.
+One study examined how well lemongrass essential oil worked against common harmful pathogens, including Staphylococcus aureus (S. aureus), Bacillus cereus (B. cereus), Bacillus subtilis (B. subtilis), Escherichia coli (E. coli), and Klebsiella pneumoniae (K. pneumoniae).
+The study found that lemongrass oil was effective in killing off these harmful pathogens.

-Using essential oils to fight UTIs can be tricky.
-The urinary tract is normally a sterile area, so you don't want to introduce anything foreign into the area.
+Fighting UTIs with essential oils can be tricky.
+Using a diffuser to inhale essential oils is the recommended method.
+The urinary tract is normally a sterile area, so you don’t want to introduce anything foreign into the area.

-All essential oils must be diluted before you apply them to your skin.
-To dilute the essential oil, place 1 to 5 drops in 1 ounce of a carrier oil.
-Carrier oils include sweet almond oil, coconut oil, sunflower oil, or olive oil.
+If you choose to apply essential oils, you must dilute them before you apply them to your skin.
+To dilute an essential oil, place 1 to 5 drops in 1 ounce of a carrier oil.

 In order to avoid irritation, be aware that: